aelassas/movinin/README.md

 ## Movin' In

 Movin' In is a Rental Property Management Platform designed to streamline property rentals for agencies.
-It offers an admin dashboard for managing locations, properties, customers, bookings, and payments along with a frontend and mobile app for customer interactions.
+It offers an admin dashboard for managing countries, locations, properties, customers, bookings, and payments along with a frontend and mobile app for customer interactions.

 Movin' In integrates Stripe and PayPal [payment gateways](https://github.com/aelassas/movinin/wiki/Supported-Payment-Gateways).
 If your country is not supported by [Stripe](https://stripe.com/global), you can check if it is supported by [PayPal](https://www.paypal.com/us/webapps/mpp/country-worldwide).
 And if so, you can use PayPal payment gateway instead of Stripe.